envoyproxy/gateway/site/content/zh/latest/api/extension_types.md

-KubernetesDaemonsetSpec defines the desired state of the Kubernetes daemonset resource.
+KubernetesDaemonSetSpec defines the desired state of the Kubernetes daemonset resource.

 _Appears in:_
 - [EnvoyProxyKubernetesProvider](#envoyproxykubernetesprovider)